It Looks Like The End of the Line for Createspace

 The one huge problem that developed though with Createspace service was in paying, or in fact, not paying royalties.
-The saga carried on for years and years, with many authors failing to be paid.
+The saga went on for years and years, with many authors failing to receive payments.

 By chance, I was doing a Google search on Createspace HQ in North Charleston and came across this result.
 Look at the reviews at the bottom.

 It seems like Createspace is still causing issues for users.

 Media on Demand will take another large chunk of Createspace’s business.
 With POD books already moving to KDP, the signs are not looking good.